Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

 Now, by Theorem~\ref{r:restrictsubdiv}, $\mc D(A)$ is obtained from $\mc M(A^{\rm t})$ by restricting it to the intersection of all of the halfspaces $\{x_j\leq 1\}$ for each $j\in [n]$.
 Given a polyhedral complex $S$ and its restriction $S'$ to a halfspace $\{\langle x,f\rangle\leq a\}$ in the sense of Theorem~\ref{r:restrictsubdiv}, the relationship between the dual complexes $S^*$ and $(S')^*$ is that every cell of $(S')^*$ is either a cell of $S^*$ or is the Minkowski sum of a cell of $S^*$ with a ray in direction $-f$; these correspond to the primal cells which respectively don't meet and meet the halfspace.

-From this description, it follows that the dual complex of the restriction of $\mc M(A^{\rm t})$ to the intersection of the halfspaces $\{x_j\leq 1\}$ for $j\not\in J_i(\Sigma)$ still contains a subcomplex with total space $\mc N(F_i)$, so that the walking procedure still works there.
+From this description, it follows that the dual complex of the restriction of $\mc M(A^{\rm t})$ to the intersection of the halfspaces $\{x_j\leq 1\}$ for $j\not\in J_i(\Sigma)$ still contains a subcomplex with total space $F_i^*$, so that the walking procedure still works there.

 Now consider restricting to the remaining halfspaces, those $\{x_j\leq 1\}$ with $j\in J_i(\Sigma)$.
-The walk we construct starts at a vertex $u$ of $\mc D(A)^*$, which manifestly contains no ray $\R_+(-e_j)$.
+The walk we construct starts at a vertex $u$ of $\mc D(A)^*$, which manifestly contains no ray $\R_+(-y_j)$.
 We will also show, by induction, that none of the faces we may encounter on our walk contain such a ray, so that the walk proceeds exactly as it did on $\mc H(A^{\rm t})$.
 Indeed, if $F$ contains no ray in any of these directions, then certainly none of its faces do.
-As for the other kind of step, if a face $G$ of $F$ contains no ray in direction $-e_j$ but $F$ does, then a vector in direction $e_j$ based at $G$ points (strictly) out of $F$.
+As for the other kind of step, if a face $G$ of $F$ contains no ray in direction $-y_j$ but $F$ does, then a vector in direction $y_j$ based at $G$ points (strictly) out of $F$.
 On the other hand, if our walk takes us from $G$ to $F$, then a vector in direction $f_i$ based at $G$ points (strictly) into $F$.
-Therefore, there must be some vector $v=\lambda e_j + (1-\lambda)f_i$ for $\lambda\in(0,1)$ contained in the linear span of a facet $F'$ of $F$ containing $G$.
-However, the only normal vectors to facets appearing in the complexes at hand are of form $x_j-x_{j'}$, for $j,j'\in[n]$ (this is true of $\mc H(A^{\rm t})$ and remains true as we perform restrictions), and if $v$ is contained in the lineality space of such a facet, then so are both $e_j$ and $f_i$, which is a contradiction. \end{proof}
+Therefore, there must be some $\lambda\in(0,1)$ such that

+is contained in the linear span of a facet $F'$ of $F$ containing $G$.
+However, the normal vectors to any facet appearing in the complexes at hand is of form $y_{j_1}-y_{j_2}$, for $j_1,j_2\in[n]$: this is true of $\mc H(A^{\rm t})$ and remains true as we perform restrictions.
+If $v$ is contained in the lineality space of such a facet, i.e.\ $v_{j_1} = v_{j_2}$ are equal, then by the last display either $j_1$ and $j_2$ are both in $[n]\setminus J_i(\Sigma)$ or both in $J_i(\Sigma)\setminus\{j\}$.
+In either case $y_j$ and $f_i$ are contained in the same lineality space, i.e.\ they point along the boundary of $F$ from~$G$, which is a contradiction. \end{proof}